eclipse-archived/recommenders/CONTRIBUTING.md

 Releasing a New Version of Code Recommenders
 --------------------------------------------

-The following is of concern only to committers to Eclipse Code Recommenders.
+Note: The following is of concern only to committers to Eclipse Code Recommenders.

+Depending on whether you are performing a new major, minor release or maintenance release, the following steps differ.

-### Code
+### Git (Maintenance Release)

-To release a new version of Code Recommenders, perform the following steps:
+To release a new **maintenance version** (same major/minor version, different micro version) of Code Recommenders, perform the following steps:

 - `export RELEASE_VERSION=x.y.z`
+- `git fetch`
+- `git checkout origin/maintenance`
 - `git clean -df`
 - `mvn clean -Dtycho.mode=maven`
 - `mvn org.eclipse.tycho:tycho-versions-plugin:set-version -Dproperties=recommendersVersion -DnewVersion=${RELEASE_VERSION}`